MarwanHalabi/grafana/contribute/merge-pull-request.md

 - The title must be formatted according to [Format the pull request title](#format-the-pull-request-title)
 - The description must include a breaking change notice if the change is labeled to be a breaking change.
 Refer to [Breaking changes](#breaking-changes) below for more information.

-Not complying with above rules can make the **Changelog Check** fail with validation errors.
+Not complying with above rules can lead to inconsistencies in the changelog.

 The changelog is divided into various sections.
 Here's how to make a description of a pull request show up in a certain section of the release notes: